ehabhussein/FaceRecognition_AS_a_service/README.md

 The services uses some tips and tricks from pyimagesearch.
 Relies on Dlib , flask , rabbitmq and mysql.

-Aug-rest Is the micro service for uploading and searching and many more . swagger will help you understand what it does.
+Augrest.py Is the micro service for uploading and searching and many more . swagger will help you understand what it does.

 AugQ are queues: